alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 };
 ```

-### Custom Left and Right Icons for the Header Bar
+### Customize Header Bar Left and Right Icons

-Use `headerBarLeftIcon` and `headerBarRightIcon` to customize the icons for the left and right of the header bar.
+Use `headerBarLeftIcon` and `headerBarRightIcon` to customize header bar icons.

 ```tsx
 import { DesktopDateTimePicker, Stack } from '@bifrostui/react';